 We’re bringing back the Mini-Kit!
 Subject to the limited availability, early bird registrations will receive a free kit with their registration.

-In 2018, the Mini-Kit includes resin conversion parts and decals to convert an Accurail 40ft wood reefer into an FGEX truss rod refrigerator.
+In 2018, the Mini-Kit included resin conversion parts and decals to convert an Accurail 40ft wood reefer into an FGEX truss rod refrigerator.
 The HO conversion was created by Frank Hodina, and his test model is pictured below.
-The kit will also be available in O, S, and N scales, with pattern work by Mike Skibbe.
+The kit was also available in O, S, and N scales, with pattern work by Mike Skibbe.

 Completed test model by Frank Hodina:

 In 2017, the Mini-Kit was a Chicago Great Western 1937 AAR boxcar kit featuring new resin Pullman Standard “Carbuilders” corrugated ends.
 These resin parts were cast from brand new patterns by Aaron Gjermundson and Jason Kliewer, and offered for the first time to the early registrants to the conference.
 The ends were made in N, HO, S and O scales!
 To complete the kit, Des Plaines Hobbies donated car bodies and Ted Cullota developed art work and printed decals.
 Check out more details in our forum.

 For 2016, a model of a B&O M-15k was provided through the generosity of Resin Car Works, Fox Valley Models, Accrual, Speedwitch, Tichy, Microscale and Micro-Trains.